Celtics basketball extends way beyond Boston, and Maine is ready to prove it

 It’s a journey that Lashbrook has emphasized from the very start of training camp.

 “We actually did that the first time we ever met,” Lashbrook said.
-“Before we ever practiced, it was like, 'This is the vision, [these are] the most recent examples of success here, and this is the plan for you guys.'
+“Before we ever practiced, it was like, 'This is the vision, the most recent examples of success here, and this is the plan for you guys.'
 So it's tremendously helpful, and it gets a lot of buy-in, and the guys really appreciate it and understand it.”

 Boston kicked off its season with a ring ceremony.
 Davison wishes he could wear his every day.
 Peterson’s mom took his down to Florida for safekeeping.
 But it was a perfect vision to put in front of Maine ahead of the year.